Alphawarrior21/AeroIntel/README.md

 1. **Air Quality Data:**
    - Access real-time and historical air quality data for various regions in India.
-   - Visualize trends and patterns through interactive charts and graphs.

 2. **Funding Information:**
    - Obtain details on funds allocated to each state for pollution control.
    - Track the impact of these funds on air quality improvements.

 3. **Pollution Hotspots:**
    - Identify states and cities with high pollution levels.
-   - Receive alerts on critical pollution events and emerging hotspots.

 4. **Health Impact Analysis:**
    - Explore the health impacts of air pollution on different populations.